mx51/data-dictionary-action/README.md

 # data-dictionary-action

-GitHub Action for generating and checking freshness of data dictionaries
+GitHub Action for generating and checking freshness of data dictionaries.